rally-4/rally-4.github.io/TerrainGenerator/README.md

 Octaves — Amount of octaves applied to the heightmap.
 Base height — Default value of `h`.
 Max height — Maximum height possible.
-Worley map — Enables/disables worley noise.
+Worley map — Configures the worley noise.